loganbek/streamline-tools/meetingNotes.md

 List of final tasks before first release:

-- [ ] What else do you need to complete the Chrome Web Store Application Process
+- [ ] What else do you need to complete the Chrome Web Store Application Process?
   - [ ] permission cleanup
   - [ ] permission justification
   - [ ] edit chrome web store assets and blur client information.